wethod/learning-center-source/content/finance/index.md

 {{< img-center src="/uploads/2021/01/07/travel_booked.png" >}}

-1. Head back to the travel request email by searching for the references of the email object (i.e. user name, project name, business unit) and click *Take me there* or find the travel request from the list inside the section Travels (Projects>Wallet>Travels).

-2. Open the travel request's details.
+1. Open the travel request's details.

-3. Open the category of travel requested.
+2. Open the category of travel requested.

 3. Scroll down to the bottom and download the attached files.